 Can I Go Paperless?

 You can get extra winnings using Cloud Invoices by matching the numbers as well as their preceding letters.
 For these special drawings, check the announcements on the Ministry of Finance website.
-Here is the March-April 2021 drawing as an example.
 For more information on Cloud Invoice winnings, check Article 3-1 of the Uniform Invoice Award Regulations.

-Of course, there are also apps, like the one mentioned above.
-Using 發票存摺+統一發票對獎機 (Invos Invoice Passbook) you can scan receipts, keep track of cloud invoices, check the latest winning numbers, get invoice details and track spending, as well as pay your bills or have money sent to your bank account.
-There are other apps out there for such functions, as well:
+If you use the app 發票存摺+統一發票對獎機 (Invos Invoice Passbook), you can scan receipts, keep track of cloud invoices, check the latest winning numbers, get invoice details and track spending, as well as pay your bills or have money sent to your bank account.
+There are other competing apps, as well:

 There is the eCloud Invoice app, 雲端發票, available on Google Play or the App Store.
-I haven’t used it and it’s all in Chinese but Taipei Expat has an awesome, detailed article on exactly how to put it to good use!
 With it you can add invoices, scan paper receipts, store membership cards, and get some exclusive discounts.
 Plus, it’s free, has no ads & is good for the environment!
 I think they might even have a purchase-tracking function, so you can better understand your spending habits.

 How Can I Redeem My Winnings?